 This cycle of insanity continues until your overwhelming guilt and shame won’t let you sleep at night and you live with constant anxiety in fear that your family, friends or co-workers will discover the pathetic addict you’ve become.
 Each morning, you put on a fake smile and face the world the best way you know how but by then you’ve begun to have thoughts of killing yourself as:

 - the only way to end your addiction

-- or because you would rather die than tell your family how much money you’ve lost or the shameful things you’ve done to feed your addiction
+- OR you would rather die than tell your family how much money you’ve lost or the shameful things you’ve done to feed your addiction

-- or to protect your loved ones from further losses
+- OR to protect your loved ones from further financial losses

-You may even be thinking of ways to make your suicide look like an accident so your family can collect insurance, which would at least make up some of the money you lost.
+You may even be thinking of ways to make your suicide look like an accident so your family can collect insurance to at least make up some of the money you lost.

 If that’s the stage you’re at my friend, I want you to know there is hope, even if you’re convinced there’s none.
 I ended my addiction to these machines and I believe you can too.
-I discovered that ending this type of addiction is not about forcing yourself to stay away from the machines, or repeatedly proclaiming that you’re an addict and have a disease which can’t be cured.
+I discovered that ending this type of addiction is not about forcing yourself to stay away from the machines, or repeatedly proclaiming that you’re an addict who has a disease which can’t be cured, only controlled.
 I ended my addiction by educating myself.
 I truly believe that if you keep informing yourself about the true nature of these machines as much, and as often as you can, you too can find peace.
-What really helps during what I call the ‘Machine Awareness’ process, is if you stay in touch with other survivors of these machines, share your story as an addict with them and with a loved one when you’re ready, and then help other addicts to understand that it is not them who are sick but rather the machines that are making them sick.
+What really helps during the part of EGMS's Program called ‘Machine Awareness’, is if you stay in touch with other survivors of these machines, share your story as an addict with them and with a loved one when you’re ready, and then help other addicts to understand that it is not them who are sick but rather the machines that are making them sick.

 I have one more thing I’d like to share.
-If, once your addiction to Vlts or Slot machines is ended, you don’t address and heal the reason(s) why you were at these machines on a regular basis in the first place, you will simply find another way to escape those same realities in your life.
+If, once your addiction to Vlts or Slot machines is ended, you don’t address and heal the reason(s) why you began playing these machines on a regular basis in the first place, you will simply find another way to escape those same realities in your life.